khalidrahmani/jaderp/doc/client_action.rst

 General Structure
 -----------------

-In the OpenERP Web code, a client action only requires two pieces of
+In the Jad Web code, a client action only requires two pieces of
 information:

 * Mapping the action's ``tag`` to an object